telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 * Item 4: `"*"`.
 An asterisc in the component vector `RestService::compV` matches ANY string, and whenever a path including entity id, attribute name, etc is defined, `"*"` must be used.
 * Item 6: `putMetadata` is the service routine for `PUT /v2/entities/*/attrs/*/metadata/*` and the function must be implemented.
 The directory of the library for NGSIv2 service routines is `src/lib/serviceRoutinesV2` (see [library description](README.md#srclibserviceroutinesv2)).

 Note also that in `contextBroker.cpp`, these `RestService` vector lines have been grouped and as the lines got really long, defines for the component vector have been created.
-In the beginning it might be a little hard to find your way among all those defines.
-Sorry about that ...

 > Side-note: The [style guide](../contribution_guidelines.md#s9-line-length) says a source code line **shouldn't** be longer than 120 chars.
 These lines, before splitting into defines were well over 200 chars.
 Unfortunately, the new way, with shorter lines, is a lot more difficult to read.